dmambelli/dmambelli.github.io/index.md

 I have obtained my MSc in Robotics, Systems, and Control from ETH Zurich (2021), and previously I graduated with a double degree in Automation Engineering from the University of Bologna (2018) and Tongji University (2019).
 During my Masters degree, I have also spent time at the Empirical Inference Department of Max Planck Institute for Intelligent Systems (Tübingen) and Amazon (Berlin).

+My research interstests are causality and sequential decision making.
+My current area of research is counterfactual learning, where I am focusing on off-policy reinforcement learning.

 ## Publications

 - **Compositional Multi-object Reinforcement Learning with Linear Relation Networks**